 Five years ago, a business-minded potential donor asked Sandy Williams, who was president of Gladstone at the time, how someone might measure the return on investment a donor could expect from a contribution to discovery science.

 Williams intuitively knew that the kinds of biomedical breakthroughs that donors hope for, such as drugs or devices, arise from the work of many people over many years at multiple institutions.
 But could he quantify it?

-After mulling over the donor’s question about return on investment, Williams approached the heads of the bioinformatics core at Gladstone, including Pico, associate director of bioinformatics.
+After mulling over the donor’s question about return on investment, Williams approached the heads of the bioinformatics core at Gladstone, including Pico, PhD, associate director of bioinformatics.
 Pico recognized that scientific research results in incremental gains in knowledge that eventually lead to cures, devices, or other noteworthy returns on investment.
 And, to Pico, the idea of tracing how this happens over time looked like a network problem.

 Pico was accustomed to studying biological networks—interactions among the components of cells, such as genes and proteins.
 But the tools he used were equally applicable to other types of networks, such as social networks or water distribution networks.
 He reasoned that these tools could also apply to citation networks—papers citing other papers that cite other papers.
 Pico and his collaborators hypothesized that such networks might reveal the extent to which a broad base of collaborative research actually lies behind important biomedical success stories.

 To test their hypothesis, they asked: Just how many researchers, institutions, and collaborations contribute to a single cure?
 Using data mining and a network visualization software called Cytoscape, they extracted from the repository of published medical literature (PubMed), the citation network behind the FDA approval of two new drugs.